phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Branch

 Branches and forks are often treated the same, but they are fundamentally different.
 A fork is a copy of an entire repository; that repository contains branches.
-A branch is a specific version in a repository.
+A branch is more like a specific version within a repository.

 To see which branches exist, in a sandbox,